 Pampa Metals Corp. (the "Company" or "Pampa") is a Vancouver-based mineral exploration company engaged in the acquisition and exploration of base metals and precious metals projects in Chile.
-The Company trades on the Canadian Securities Exchange ("CSE") under the symbol PM.
+The Company is a reporting issuer in British Columbia, Alberta and Ontario, and trades on the Canadian Securities Exchange ("CSE") under the symbol PM; the Frankfurt Stock Exchange (FSE: FIRA); and on the OTCQX® Best Market (OTCQX: PMMCF).
+The Company is eligible for electronic clearing and settlement through the Depository Trust Company ("DTC") in the United States.

 Pampa was created out of a business combination between West Pacific Ventures Corp. ("WestPac"), Fireswirl Technologies Inc. ("Fireswirl") and 1263621 B.C.
 Ltd..
 WestPac had previously acquired eight (8) exploration projects from Revelo Resources Corp. ("Revelo" / TSX-V: RVL) for a combination of cash and shares in the resulting issuer that became Pampa (the "Transaction").
 Concurrent with the closing of the Transaction WestPac completed a private placement of a total of 10,061,250 subscription receipts of WestPac at a price of \$0.40 per receipt for gross proceeds of \$4,024,500.
-At the close of the Transaction on November 27th, 2020, Revelo owned 19.9% of the issued and outstanding shares of Pampa that totaled 39,189,682 shares (fully diluted 45,041,958 shares).
-The resultant issuer, Pampa Metals Corp., initiated trading on the Canadian Securities Exchange ("CSE") under the ticker symbol "PM" on December 14th, 2020.
+At the close of the Transaction on November 27, 2020, Revelo owned 19.9% of the issued and outstanding shares of Pampa that totaled 39,189,682 shares (fully diluted 45,041,958 shares).
+The resultant issuer, Pampa Metals Corp., initiated trading on the Canadian Securities Exchange ("CSE") under the ticker symbol "PM" on December 14, 2020 (see news release of same date).

-Subsequent to the closing of the Transaction, on February 4, 2021, Austral Copper Ltd. ("Austral" - TSX-V: AGLD / ASX: AGD) and Revelo completed a previously announced business combination, pursuant to which Austral acquired all the issued and outstanding common shares of Revelo by way of a statutory plan of arrangement under the provisions of the Business Corporations Act (British Columbia).
+Subsequent to the closing of the Transaction, on February 4, 2021, Austral Gold Ltd. ("Austral" - TSX-V: AGLD / ASX: AGD) and Revelo completed a previously announced business combination, pursuant to which Austral acquired all the issued and outstanding common shares of Revelo by way of a statutory plan of arrangement under the provisions of the Business Corporations Act (British Columbia).
 This resulted in Austral indirectly holding the 7,798,747 common shares of Pampa Metals owned by Revelo, and consequently becoming the beneficial owner of a 19.9% holding in the Company.
-Austral is a growing copper and silver mining, development and exploration company building a portfolio of quality assets in Chile, the United States and Argentina, and is now the largest single shareholder of Pampa.
+Austral is a growing gold and silver mining, development and exploration company building a portfolio of quality assets in Chile, the United States and Argentina, and is now the largest single shareholder of Pampa.

 The following Management Discussion and Analysis ("MD&A") of the Company's financial condition and results of operations has been prepared by management in accordance with the requirements of National Instrument 51-102.
-The following information is prepared as at May 4, 2021 unless otherwise stated, and supplements, but does not form part of, the audited consolidated financial statements of the Company as of December 31, 2020.
-This MD&A should be read in conjunction with the audited financial statements and related notes for the six months ended December 31, 2020.
+The following information is prepared as of August 27, 2021 unless otherwise stated, and supplements, but does not form part of, the unaudited condensed interim financial statements of the Company for the three months ended June 30, 2021.
+This MD&A should be read in conjunction with the unaudited financial statements and related notes for the three months ended June 30, 2020.